jschuel/MIGDAL_simulator/docs/source/Getting Started.md

 # Getting Started

 MIGDAL_simulator is a python-based simulation framework.
 Here we will detail the setup of each component.
-If you run into any issues with the steps below please contact Jeff Schueler (schuel93@gmail.com) and describe your issue. **Note:** If you are using Windows we recommend using MIGDAL_simulator with [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you run into any issues with the steps below please contact Jeff Schueler (schuel93@gmail.com) and describe your issue. **Note:** If you are using Windows, we recommend using MIGDAL_simulator with [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## (I) Install the required python packages